ABOUT | THE HISTORY

 The Texans would not yield and returned 33 days later armed with a more potent T- Bird twin.
 Wilson milled and re-ported the head to accept the racing Amal GP carb, and he worked his magic on the bottom end using a 30-lb.
 Natralloy billet crankshaft, standard Triumph roller main bearings on the sides and Cadillac V8 plain bearings on the rods.
 The BTH mag was replaced by a Lucas magneto.
 A new close-ratio gearbox with a wide low-gear pulled the newly renamed Texas Cee-Gar across the salt fast enough to reclaim the speed record from the Germans.
 The 214.5 mph record lasted until 1962, when it was broken by Bill Johnson riding a Triumph streamliner.

 Triumph’s land speed pursuit continued in 1962, when aircraft mechanic Joe Dudek brought his streamliner to the Utah salt.
-His design was inspired by an X-15 rocket- plane and powered by a bored out T120 Bonneville engine.
-Rider Bill Johnson piloted Dudek's machine to a (gasoline-powered) record of 205 mph.
-The team then drained the gas from the bike, changed the carburetor jets and refueled with nitro methane and proceeded to set a new world motorcycle speed record of 224.57 mph - a record which stood (in the Streamlined, Altered Frame/Fuel class) until 1992.
+Inspired by an X-15 rocket- plane and powered by a bored out T120 Bonneville engine, Rider Bill Johnson piloted Dudek's machine to a (gasoline-powered) record of 205 mph.
+The team then drained the gas from the bike, changed the carburetor jets and refueled with nitro methane and proceeded to set a new world motorcycle speed record of 224.57 mph — a record that stood (in the Streamlined, Altered Frame/Fuel class) until 1992.
 Unfortunately, the Dudek streamliner was destroyed in a fire in 1974.

 A Period of Silence